-In commemoration of James Joyce’s birthday on February 2nd, we bring you a John Huston interview from the set of what would be his last movie, The Dead, from Joyce’s short story. ℘℘℘ “Was it good for you?” asked the legendary director, John Huston, his distinctive voice bellowing across the sound stage.
-“Fine, perfect,” repliedRead more..
+In celebration of James Joyce’s birthday on February 2nd, we bring you a John Huston interview from the set of what would be his last movie, The Dead.
+The 1987 drama, based on the James Joyce short story of the same name, was directed by Huston, with a screenplay by his son Tony Huston, andRead more..

 “Nostalgia for Ireland sweeps over me often, not just when I’m working with an Irish cast.
 I love Ireland and I miss it very much.” – John Huston We’ve had quite a year (at Irish America we measure time from March to March).
 In March 2011 we hosted our inaugural Hall of Fame luncheon inRead more..